Follow the progress of the UK's Covid booster vaccination programme with our tracker.

-This page is being updated regularly with the latest data on how many people have been vaccinated across the UK, and whether the government is on track to hit its vaccination target.
+This page is updated regularly with the latest data on how many people have been vaccinated across the UK.

-How many people in the UK have been given the vaccine so far?
+How many people in the UK have been given a booster so far?

 Across the UK, the total number of people who have had a first dose breaks down as follows: